zkzk5214/CV_Proj/Proj1/README.md

 [__Vehicle-Detection-and-Tracking__](https://github.com/kcg2015/Vehicle-Detection-and-Tracking)

 ## How to Get Started
-1.Evaluate the tracker, out of the box, on one of the publicly available tracking datasets.
+1. Evaluate the tracker, out of the box, on one of the publicly available tracking datasets.
-2.See what kinds of mistakes it makes.
+2. See what kinds of mistakes it makes.
-3.Hypothesize how you might improve the tracker to not make those mistakes.
+3. Hypothesize how you might improve the tracker to not make those mistakes.
-4.Implement your improvement.
+4. Implement your improvement.
-5.Evaluate your improved tracker on the dataset from before, to see if it got better.
+5. Evaluate your improved tracker on the dataset from before, to see if it got better.
-6.Check if there are some sequences it got worse on(this is important because focusing on fixing one problem inadvertently screws up something that used to work before)
+6. Check if there are some sequences it got worse on(this is important because focusing on fixing one problem inadvertently screws up something that used to work before)
-7.Iterate, Iterate, Iterate.
+7. Iterate, Iterate, Iterate.